aabato/Magic8/README.md

 # Storyboards
 We'll get back to Swift in a bit.
 For now, let's look at some storyboards.

-Open `Magic8.xcodeproj` to follow along this portion of the workshop
+Open `Magic8.xcodeproj` to follow along this portion of the workshop.

 ## Tools
 Xcode is a robust IDE (Integrated Development Environment) and has a ton of tools available to developers.

 At the top left corner, you can find a button to run, build or test your app, based on the simulator you've chosen.
+Try building and running the app as is now, and see if it works.
+This should pull up a simulator with a blank screen.

 You can also open/close the navigator, the debugger, and inspectors on the top right corner.